dulanjayabhanu/Web-Humpty/README.md

 ## 📄 License

-**Web Humpty** is released under the [MIT License](LICENSE).
+**Web Humpty** is released under the [Apache3.0 License](LICENSE).
 This means you’re free to use, modify, and distribute this software, as long as you include the original license.

 ## 🙌 Acknowledgements